 The English and Film Studies Writer-in-Residence Program

 The Writer-in-Residence Program is a year-long residency, from September 1st to May 31st, which for the last forty years has brought acclaimed writers from across Canada to Edmonton.
-While here, the writer-in-residence has time to pursue his or her own writing projects, while keeping office hours two half-days a week for writing consultation with university staff and students, as well as the general public in and around Edmonton.
+While here, the Writer-in-Residence has time to pursue the WiR's own writing projects, while keeping office hours two half-days a week for writing consultation with university staff and students, as well as the general public in and around Edmonton.

 If you'd like to know more about the Writer-in-Residence Program, contact:

 University of Alberta